 Dr. Voineskos is Director of the Slaight Family Centre for Youth in Transition and Head of the Kimel Family Translational Imaging-Genetics Laboratory in the Campbell Family Mental Health Research Institute at CAMH.
-He is a Canada Research Chair in Neuroimaging of Schizophrenia, and Associate Professor of Psychiatry at the University of Toronto.
+He is Chief of the Schizophrenia Division at CAMH, a Canada Research Chair in Neuroimaging of Schizophrenia, and Professor of Psychiatry at the University of Toronto.

 Areas of Research